Do Lotteries Really Benefit Public Schools? The Answer is Hazy

 Virginia Schools Cleaning Up

 The Washington Post report states that the Virginia Lottery generates as much as $1.2 million per day for the state’s public school system.
-During 2011, the lottery brought in more than $444 million for public schools – which makes up about eight percent of public funding for the school system overall.
-On the surface at least, it looks like Virginia schools are the really big winner in the state’s lottery gaming.
+During 2011, the lottery brought in more than $444 million for public schools – which makes up about eight percent of public school funding.
+On the surface, at least, it looks like Virginia schools are the really big winner in the state’s lottery gaming.

 North Carolina Beats Recession with Lottery Revenue